How many pay periods are in a year? What pay period are we in? When are there three pay periods in a month?

 Companies decide what pay period length they want to run their payroll on.

-This decision can be based on a variety of factors, like when the company gets paid for its products and services, or how often employees need money.
+This decision can be based on a variety of factors, like when the company gets paid for its products and services, how often employees need money, and whether you have hourly employees or if your team is on an annual salary schedule.
 There’s also state law to factor in — you may prefer to pay monthly while state law requires bi-weekly payments.

 For example, a company that employs mostly hourly workers might find it beneficial to have a week-long pay period.
-Weekly payments are easier for financial planning and make employees happier.
+Weekly payments are easier for financial planning and make employees happier by giving them access to more readily available cash flows.

 However, a company that bills its clients at the end of the month and has mostly salaried employees may prefer to pay its employees less frequently — a bi-weekly basis is typical.